basicjohn/basicjohn/README.md

 ## 🚀 About Me ( Hi! 👋 )
-I'm a Frontend Software Engineer working in Portland, Oregon
+I'm a Software Engineer working in Portland, Oregon

 ---